 There is a Temperance society among them. which now embraces a very great proportion of all the adults, male and female.
 There are two Ati-Slavery societies-one composed of women. the other of men.
-They have also formed a so-ciety of mutual support.
+They have also formed a society of mutual support.
 The objects are to assist each other in obtaining employment, especially in the winter, and to procure trades foras many of their children as possible .-It is contemplated to establish shops for such as have trades, in order that they may give employment and trades to other colored men and boys.

-The committee, see no reason, if the colored people are properly sustained, by the friends of equal rights and Abolition, why they may not of the United States, says, " We must ensoon rise to competence a d respectability.
+The committee, see no reason, if the colored people are properly sustained, by the friends of soon rise to competence a d respectability.
 Fix- lighten the Africans themselves on the ed employment and fixed residence are, however, nature of this evil.
-We must raise in both necessary.
-It is changing from one thing to their minds a fixed abhorrence of its enorge another and from one place to another that has mities. don much to ruin and degrade the colored men, point the African kidnapper to a more and this has arisen from the fact that they have no profitable commerce, than that in the blood ments to industry, economy, and virtue, viz :wealth, honor and respectability, are wholly removed from them and monopolized by the whites; the laws of God and man operating as a mere restraint and preventing greater degradation, because, they preven more flagrant vice.
+We must raise in ed employment and fixed residence are, however, both necessary.
+It is changing from one thing to their minds a fixed abhorrence of its enoranother and from one place to another that has mities.

+ments to industry, economy, and virtue, viz :wealth, honor and respectability, are wholly removed from them and monopolized by the whites; the laws of God and man operating as a mere restraint and preventing greater degradation, because, they preven more flagrant vice.
 Alas, the poor colored man, though nominally free and in the land of freemen, he endures a bondage and oppression, under which he may well envy the Jew making brick without straw!
 The freedom we grant him is mockery!
 The cup of blessing we present to his lips is wormwood and gall!